jfmeadow/Meadow_etal_Phones/phones.md

 ----------------------

-### Canberra Distance Barplots - how are phones related to people?
+### Jaccard Distance Barplots - how are phones related to people?

 Next, we want to know how communities break out between people and their phones.
 To do this, we make a distance matrix.
 In our case, we want to be able to easily explain so we use Jaccard similarity $$ S_{jaccard} = \frac{shared~richness}{combined~richness} $$ so that we can interpret in easy language.
 Later, we'll also want a _similarity_ rather than a _distance_, so we'll invert the distance R gives by default $$ S_{jaccard} = 1-D_{jaccard} $$.
 This way things with more in common have higher values, and that is easier to visualize.